 - 1 tsp cinnamon

-- Place filled ramekins in a water bath using a large pan filled with hot water that will almost reach top of ramekins) and bake until set, about 55 minutes.
+- Place the filled ramekins into a large roasting pan with sides (13x9") and carefully pour hot water around ramekins so that the water almost reaches the top of ramekins.
+Bake until set, about 50 minutes.

-- Remove pan from oven and leave in the water bath until cooled.
+- Carefully remove pan from oven and leave in the water bath until cooled.

-- Remove ramekins from water bath and place in refrigerator to chill for at least 2 hours
+- Remove ramekins from water bath, wipe water off and place in refrigerator to chill for at least 2 hours.

-- Prior to serving, sprinkle about 2 teaspoons of sugar over each custard.
-I use a small, hand-held torch to melt sugar until a burnt syrup is made.
-If you don't have a torch, place under the broiler until sugar melts.
-Re-chill the ramekins to harden the sugar for 15 minutes before serving.
+- Prior to serving, remove from refrigerator and sprinkle about 2 teaspoons of sugar over each custard top.
+Using a small, hand-held torch melt the sugar until a burnt caramel is made.
+If you don't have a torch, place under the broiler until sugar melts. *Optionally - Re-chill the ramekins to harden the sugar for 15 minutes then serve.
+(See Note 3)